cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

 ==============================
 There are two different methods for creating pipelines:

-1. Using Hydrator Studio
+1. Using the *CDAP Application Studio*
 #.
 Using command line tools (such as ``curl``, the CDAP CLI, or the CDAP UI)

-Using **Hydrator Studio,** the basic operations are:
+Using the **CDAP Application Studio**, the basic operations are:

   1. **Create** a new pipeline, either by starting from a :ref:`blank canvas
-     <cask-hydrator-getting-started-hydrator-studio>`, starting from a
+     <cdap_pipelines-getting-started-cdap-application-studio>`, starting from a
-     :ref:`template <cask-hydrator-creating-pipelines-pipeline-templates>`, or by
+     :ref:`template <cdap-pipelines-creating-pipelines-pipeline-templates>`, or by
-     :ref:`cloning <cask-hydrator-creating-pipelines-cloning>` an already-published pipeline.
+     :ref:`cloning <cdap-pipelines-creating-pipelines-cloning>` an already-published pipeline.

-  #. **Edit** the pipeline in Hydrator Studio, setting appropriate configurations and
+  #. **Edit** the pipeline in the CDAP Application Studio, setting appropriate configurations and
      settings.

   #. **Save** the pipeline as you are working on it, as a draft pipeline, using a unique name.

-  #. **Validate** the pipeline from within Hydrator Studio, to check that basic settings and
+  #. **Validate** the pipeline from within the CDAP Application Studio, to check that basic settings and
      naming are correct.

-  #. **Publish** the pipeline from within Hydrator Studio, which will translate the virtual
+  #. **Publish** the pipeline from within the CDAP Application Studio, which will translate the virtual
      pipeline of the configuration into a physical pipeline with the specified name.

-  At this point, the pipeline can be run, either from within Hydrator or CDAP.
+  At this point, the pipeline can be run.

-  **Note:** Unlike many editors, Hydrator Studio does not allow draft pipelines to be published "on top of" existing, published pipelines, as this would invalidate existing logs, metrics, and datasets.
+  **Note:** Unlike many editors, the CDAP Application Studio does not allow draft pipelines to be published "on top of" existing, published pipelines, as this would invalidate existing logs, metrics, and datasets.
 Instead, it requires you to create a new name for any newly-published pipelines.